 …When Buying Modular Wine Racks

 Modular wine kit racks have become increasingly popular as a stylish, yet accessible alternative to custom wine cellaring.
 We developed our first wooden modular Kit Racks almost fifteen years ago, drawing on our experience and expertise in making high-end custom wine cellars.
-As we’ve evolved, so have our racks, and both our Kit Racks and our Elite Kit Racks enjoy the ‘trickle-down’ effect of quality and innovation derived from our work designing and constructing the world’s finest and most exclusive wine cellars.
+As we’ve evolved, so have our wine racks, and today we offer the world’s best modular wine racking solution: Elite Kit Rack, which enjoys the ‘trickle-down’ effect of quality and innovation derived from our custom work designing and constructing the world’s finest and most exclusive wine cellars.

 With an ever increasing amount of wine racking options available on the market, we thought we’d give you some points to consider before buying, to help you make an informed choice.

 a) Beware of racks that use plastic cleats/hardware, which not only look cheap, but provide dubious stability over even short term use.
 Genuwine Cellars use only wood cleats for secure installation and rigidity.
 There is nothing worse than a flimsy wine rack.